lizard123137/cpu-usage-tracker/README.md

-# cpu-usage-tracker
+# *cpu-usage-tracker*

+---

-a console application used for determining the CPU usage.
+This is a Linux console application used for determining the CPU usage.